abir171915/100-Days-Of-Data-Science-and-Machine-Learning/README.md

 ## Follow the Journey
 Each day I'll upload a new project or notebook here.

-## 📅 Day 2: City of London — Why So Expensive?
+## 📅 Day 2: City of London, Why So Expensive???

 Analyze 1-bedroom rental prices across local authorities in England and identify the most and least expensive areas.